 Python dictionary is a collection of unordered data structures.
 It uses a mapping structure to store data, and is stored in the key – value form.
 Then, in this guideline, we will give you different methods to sort a dictionary by value python

-Why you need to sort a dictionary?
+Why you need to order dictionary by value?

 - Moreover, sorting helps you analyze the data a lot more efficiently, especially when you’re working with the data – structure

 - The data will look a lot cleaner.
 Thus, you can handle complex operations

 Now, in this guideline, we will focus on how to order dictionary by value.
 In case you want to sort the dictionary by key – value pairs, then you can use two following functions simultaneously: item () and sorted ()